ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 git commit [-a] [-m "your commit message"]
 ```

-`-a` is a nice shorthand option to avoid the staging of content with a previous `git add` command.
-By using the option `-a` you don´t need the `git add` command, because all modified files will automatically be staged and subsequently committed.
+`-a` is a nice shorthand option to even stage content which has been modified or deleted without a previous `git add` command.
+New contents still need to be staged with the `git add` command.
 With `-m "your commit message"` you tell your co-workers and probably yourself why you made the commit.

-An even shorter form of committing is:
+An even shorter form of committing in that case is:

 ```
 git commit -am "your commit message"
 ```

-Here the option to stage all unstaged contents and the option to provide a commit message are combined in `-am`.
+Here the option to stage modified and deleted contents and the option to provide a commit message are combined in `-am`.
 You can combine multiple options in a single one like here, the only restriction is that only the last option can take an argument, like the commit message.

 If you don´t specify a commit message when firing the commit command, an editor will be opened where you have to provide the message.
 You can configure what editor to use with